 This seamless exchange of information between platforms, made possible by integrations, also provides better quality of care.

 Cianciulli explains why: “When it comes to residential treatment, we really try to take it case-by-case because of the information that we’ve collected during intake and detox.
 We have a holistic view of the patient and their needs.
 Using this data, we’re able to create an individualized program for each and every patient that best suits their needs and sets them up for success.”

 The data collection is not strictly limited to information about the patient themselves, however, nor does it stop at intake or detox.
-Patients’ friends and family members often play in to their journey, and thus, that information is also logged by a therapist, nurse, clinician, or other appropriate individual.
+Patients’ friends and family members often play into their journey, and thus, that information is also logged by a therapist, nurse, clinician, or other appropriate individuals.
 And Ambrosia care providers are also collecting patient data throughout the recovery process, entering it all into the EHR.
-The benefit of integrating systems is that it enables any employee dealing with a patient — at whatever point in their care — to access the most recent and updated information.
+The benefit of integrating systems is that it enables any employee who interacts with a patient — at whatever point in their care — to access the most recent and updated information.